BeamIO-Inc/espa-product-formatter/README.md

   * Converted the scripts to utilize Python 3, since Python 2.x is obsolete.
   * Updated the ENVI header to include the coordinate system string in an effort to be compatible with newer GDAL/PROJ libraries.
+  * Fixed a bug in the handling of negative UTM zones.
+  * Fixed a bug in the determination of the UL/LR corners and bounding coords in the XML file.